tom-gilbertsons-lab/bandit-data-modelling/README.md

 **NB**
-When modelling the preliminary results for other project (July 2025); some typos were spotted in the behavioural modelling.
+Oedema paper submitted June 2025.
+When IB was modelling preliminary data for other project (July 2025); spotted typos in stan priors.
 Investigating these coincided with the receipt of the Oedema paper review; where it was decided to split the postop data by site.
-IB wrote this repo and got code ready for publication, but did very little of the tough stuff, all TG & WG's work.
+IB wrote this repo and got code ready for publication, but did very little of the tough stuff, all TG & WG's work from [Gilmour et.al.](doi.org/10.1093/brain/awae025).

 ### Models  `./Stan`